Rantanen/eslint-plugin-xss/docs/rules/no-location-href-assign.md

 # Checks for all assignments to location.href

-This rule ensures that you are calling escape logic before assigning to location.href property.
+This rule ensures that you are calling encodeURI logic before assigning to location.href property.

 ## Rule Details